Quotes from The Simpsons

 Marge: This is the part where I get the kids out of the room.

-Annie Dubinsky: Today's kids are less sensitive than an army condom.
-They've seen more on TV than my mother did on her wedding night.
-And they don't complain about it for the next fifty years.
+Annie Dubinsky: Oh grow up!
+Today’s kids are less sensitive than an army condom.
+They see more on TV than my mother did on her wedding night.
+And they don’t complain about it for the next fifty years.

 HBOWTIME Exec: Our brand is classy and upscale.